Impaler343/ShaastraCTF2024/README.md

 ## Q5
 Name: Got me flipping ones and zeros
 Logic: The flag is converted to ASCII numbers in binary form .
 This binary form is complemented and converted back to numbers and placed in a txt file.
-This is basically the same as 127-ASCII value
+This is basically the same as 127-ASCII value<br />
-Difficulty: 2
+Difficulty: 2<br />
-Clue: No clue
+Clue: No clue <br />

 ## Q6